tsukumijima/typio-form-recovery-reboot/README.md

 # Typio Form Recovery Reboot

-This repository is the source code for a modified version of [Typio Form Recovery](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa).

-The original repository is at https://github.com/ctsstc/typio-form-recovery-reboot, but due to the upgrade to Vue 3.x and other reckless changes, some of the code that used to work no longer works.
-Given the number of changes from Vue 2.x -> 3.x, the magnitude of the changes, and my lack of familiarity with this code, it does not seem practical to switch to Vue 3.x.

-In this forked repository, my priority was to keep the dependencies updated to minor versions and keep the usability as before.
-Since Chrome deprecated Manifest V2 extensions in 2025, this fork has been migrated to Manifest V3 as of version 4.0.0.
+This is an independently maintained fork of [Typio Form Recovery](https://github.com/nicklassandell/typio-form-recovery), a Chrome extension that auto-saves form input and recovers lost text.

+## Background

+The original [Typio Form Recovery](https://github.com/nicklassandell/typio-form-recovery) was created by [Nicklas Sandell](https://github.com/nicklassandell) and published on the [Chrome Web Store](https://chrome.google.com/webstore/detail/typio-form-recovery/djkbihbnjhkjahbhjaadbepppbpoedaa).
+However, the original author has been inactive for several years and the extension has not received updates since 2020.
+The Chrome Web Store listing has since been removed due to Chrome's deprecation and removal of Manifest V2 extensions in 2025.

+Another fork at [ctsstc/typio-form-recovery-reboot](https://github.com/ctsstc/typio-form-recovery-reboot) attempted to continue development, but its upgrade to Vue 3.x introduced regressions that broke existing functionality.
+That fork released version 4.0.0 as an unpackaged extension (not published to the Chrome Web Store), but it remains non-functional due to incomplete migration issues and has been largely unmaintained since.

+This repository is a continuation based on the last stable Vue 2.x codebase.
+Our priority is to keep the extension working reliably while maintaining compatibility with modern Chrome.
+As of version 5.0.0, this fork has been migrated to Manifest V3 and Webpack 5.
+To avoid version number conflicts with the ctsstc fork (which used 4.0.0), this fork starts at version 5.0.0.

 Please submit feedback or bugs on the [Issues](https://github.com/tsukumijima/typio-form-recovery-reboot/issues) page.

+## Acknowledgments

+Typio Form Recovery was originally created by [Nicklas Sandell](https://github.com/nicklassandell).
+This Reboot version would not exist without the excellent foundation of the original extension.
+We are grateful for the years of work that went into building Typio.

 ## Manifest V3

-As of version 4.0.0, this fork targets Chrome Extension Manifest V3.
+As of version 5.0.0, this fork targets Chrome Extension Manifest V3.
 Chrome fully removed support for Manifest V2 extensions in 2025, making this migration necessary.

 The core Typio behavior remains the same: